English overseas possessions in the Wars of the Three Kingdoms: Virginia

 Meanwhile, the Virginia colonists were battling for their survival in a war against the Powhatans (1644–1646) which saw a tenth of the colonial population killed in the initial massacre.
 Royalist propaganda accused the Roundheads of stirring up the natives, and Governor William Berkeley expelled all the Puritans from the colony in 1647.
-After Virginian victory, Calvert returned to Maryland in 1646 and recaptured St. Mary's City.
+After Virginian victory, Maryland Governor Leonard Calvert returned to Maryland in 1646 and recaptured St. Mary's City.

 Following the death of Leonard Calvert in 1647, in 1649 Cecil Calvert named William Stone, a Protestant, as governor.
 By choosing Stone, Calvert could avoid the criticism that Maryland was a seat of Popery where Protestants were allegedly oppressed.
 Stone and his council, however, were required to agree not to interfere with freedom of worship, and in 1649, the colonial assembly passed the Maryland Toleration Act ensuring freedom of religion within Maryland.

 After the regicide, Virginia remained faithful to the House of Stuart, although Parliament had decreed that support for Charles II was treason.
 Berkeley also invited the king to Virginia.
 The issue of which side Maryland stood on was finally settled, at least in appearance, when Thomas Greene, deputy to Stone and a Roman Catholic, declared on 15 November 1649, that Charles II was the "undoubted rightfull heire to all his father's dominions".
 All acts taken by the Maryland Assembly would further require an oath of fidelity to Baltimore as "Lord Proprietor".

 In March 1652 the Rump Parliament removed Stone and Berkeley as governors of Maryland and Virginia; Richard Bennett replaced Berkeley, but Stone was reinstated in June.
 On 2 March 1654, Stone decreed that although he was faithful to the Commonwealth, all writs should "run in the Proprietary's name as heretofore".